Usage

 TerminalPager.jl comes with a REPL mode that automatically renders the command output to a pager if it does not fit the screen.
 To access this mode, just type | at the beginning of the REPL command line.
 If the mode is load correctly, the prompt julia> is changed to pager>.

 In pager mode, you can also type ? at the beginning of the command line to access the pager help mode.
 In this case, the prompt is changed to pager?>.
 Any docstring accessed in this mode is rendered inside a pager.
-By the default, we use the alternate screen buffer, allowing to keep the screen content after exiting the pager.
+By default, we use the alternate screen buffer, allowing to keep the screen content after exiting the pager.